orbeon/orbeon-forms-doc/Form Builder ~ PDF Production ~ PDF Templates.md

 2. Perform automatic field detection
 3. Remove incorrectly detected areas
 4. Set all field names, as per the `section-name$field-name` explained below

-5. For languages like French, make sure that fields in the form have an Arial font, not Helvetica.
-Not using Arial can cause issue with accents.
+*NOTE: For languages like French, make sure that fields in the form have an Arial font, not Helvetica.
+Not using Arial can cause issue with accents.*

 ![Example of form fields in Acrobat Professional](images/fb-pdf-template.png)